jazzband/django-silk/README.md

 ### Masking sensitive data on request body

-By default, Silk is filtering values that are under that contains the following keys (they are case insensitive)
+By default, Silk is filtering values that contains the following keys (they are case insensitive)

 ```python
 SILKY_SENSITIVE_KEYS = {'username', 'api', 'token', 'key', 'secret', 'password', 'signature'}